Exponential corrected thermodynamics of black holes: Corrections on black hole entropy

 \section{Corrections on black hole entropy}

 As we know, the entropy of large black holes (comparing with the Planck scale) is proportional to the horizon area.
 Also, we know that the black hole size is reduced due to the Hawking radiation.
 Hence, the small black hole entropy needs some corrections.
-These corrections are interpreted as a quantum effect, coming from quantum (thermal) fluctuations, which yields to the modification of the holographic principle \cite{H1, H2}.
+These corrections may interpreted as a quantum effect, coming from thermal fluctuations, which yields to the modification of the holographic principle \cite{H1, H2}.
 It has been found that the leading order corrections to the Bekenstein-Hawking entropy is logarithmic \cite{log0}.
 However, for the space-time dimension other than four ($D\neq4$), the black hole entropy corrections may be power law \cite{P1} which is like higher order corrections \cite{higher3}.
 We should note that the entropy corrected black holes may be investigated by using the non-perturbative quantum theory of general relativity.
-In that case, the leading order entropy corrected AdS black hole in large area limit of a four-dimensional Einstein gravity with negative cosmological constant has been studied by the Ref. \cite{18}.
+In that case, the leading order entropy corrected AdS black hole in the large area limit of a four-dimensional Einstein gravity with negative cosmological constant has been studied by Ref. \cite{18}.
 Moreover, it is interesting to consider a matter field near the extremal Reissner-Nordstrom and dilatonic black holes and study the effect of quantum corrections on the black hole thermodynamics \cite{19}.
 Logarithmic corrected thermodynamics is an interesting subject in various contexts like that discussed by Refs. \cite{22, 23}.
 Several black objects are considered to investigate universality in the form of correction terms \cite{26, 27}.
-It is also possible to use the partition function to study the corrected thermodynamics of black hole \cite{29}, which yields to the fact that the quantum correction to space-time structure would produce thermal fluctuations \cite{32}.\\ All above mentioned corrections can be expressed as following,
+It is also possible to use the partition function to study the corrected thermodynamics of black hole \cite{29}, which yields to the fact that the quantum correction to space-time structure would produce thermal fluctuations \cite{32}.\\ Assuming a black hole consists of total $N$ particles we can write total microstates to obtain the entropy.
+From the statistical mechanics we know that, total number of microstates of a given system expressed as